Alken & Venn

 The Old Iron King amassed a great age via the divine protection of iron.
 That power was used to freely transform solid iron as if it was the creation of life.

 There is no evidence of subjugating the Lost Bastille, taking all of Venn’s holdings along with its capital outright.
 Instead, Alken seemed to have deliberately avoided striking directly at its age-old foe.
 Why?
-The obvious answer would be the Iron King’s affection for the enemy Queen.
+The obvious answer would be the Iron King’s affection for the enemy queen.
 Perhaps this small mercy was his gift to her for their eternal if unfulfilled love; he may have even been returning the favor.
 After all, why hadn’t Venn taken advantage of Alken’s previous weakness?
 Was it not the perfect opportunity to rid themselves of their nemesis once and for all?
 Maybe they were just that dedicated to their intellectual pursuits.
-But if its Queen, partial to Alken’s new king, had lobbied against a counterattack and sued for peace, then this gave the ample opportunity for Alken to make its comeback.
-Now Venn was essentially under siege and would never threaten the Alken heartland again.
+But if its queen, partial to Alken’s new king, had lobbied against a counterattack and sued for peace, then this gave the ample opportunity for Alken to make its comeback.
+Now Venn was essentially under siege and would never threaten the kingdom again.
 The Old Iron King would at least leave her and her home with their pride as an independent nation.

 Drown in Decadence